Best Online Master’s Degrees in: International Law

 Graduates of the program may be qualified to work as an attorney within an international, non-governmental, and humanitarian aid organization, or as government counsels for a governmental agency.
 Generally speaking, lawyers advise and represent their clients in court or before government agencies, conduct research and analyze legal problems, and interpret laws.
 Government counsels write and interpret laws and regulations and represent their country or organization in an international court.

-Lawyers, regardless of their specialization, earned a median annual salary of $112,760 in 2010, according to the U.S. Bureau of Labor Statistics (BLS).
+Lawyers, regardless of their specialization, earned a median annual salary of $112,760, according to the U.S. Bureau of Labor Statistics (BLS).
 Employment of lawyers is expected to increase 10%, or about as fast as average for all occupations, from 2010 to 2020.
 However, these numbers are no guarantee of salary or job opportunity, which is determined by location, employer, and the state of the economy.